tek256/astera/README.md

 NOTE: Once the build files are generated (first line) you only have to call `cmake --build build` to rebuild the source.

-For more information see the relevant [wiki page](https://tek256.com/astera/Build%20Guide.html) or the `docs/Build Guide.rst` file.
+For more information see the relevant [wiki page](https://github.com/tek256/astera/wiki/Build-Guide).

 ### Special Thanks
 [Isabella Muerte](https://github.com/slurps-mad-rips) for being a patient friend and helping create the build system.